TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-vmunhealthy-unresponsive-sluggishnode.md

     > -yarn application -kill application_`<appid>`

     If no specific jobs are indicated, go to the next step.
-1. After the command in step 4 completes, and If no specific jobs are indicated, delete the files that you found in step 2 by running a command that resembles the following:
+1. After the command in step 4 completes, and if no specific jobs are indicated, delete the files that you found in step 2 by running a command that resembles the following:

     >-rm -rf filecache usercache